Group of five student hires smiling and wearing hard hats and bright neon vests in New Mexico

 DOI Secretarial Direct Hire Authority for Resource Assistant Internship Program

-• The DOI Direct Hiring Authority for Resource Assistant Internship (DHA-RAI) Program (IM 2014-064, dated March 24, 2014) is a direct hiring initiative that challenges the BLM to develop an 11-week rigorous summer internship program for current college students or recent graduates, with particular attention to African American, Asian, Pacific Islander, Native American, and Hispanic students.
+• The DOI Direct Hiring Authority for Resource Assistant Internship (DHA-RAI) Program is a direct hiring initiative that challenges the BLM to develop an 11-week rigorous summer internship program for current college students, with particular attention to internships in career fields necessary to the effective management of public lands and resources.

 • The BLM DHA-RAI Program solicits project proposals bureau wide; these proposals are reviewed and rated by a diverse panel of agency officials.
 It is the responsibility of the Bureau to confirm that each direct hire authority internship program meets the definition as a rigorous summer internship program.
 A rigorous internship program must meet the following criteria: (a) have a clearly defined deliverable or work product with clear expectations and outcomes, (experience-based internships, such as job shadowing, are not sufficient); (b) include a minimum of 11 weeks of full time work; (c) focus on critical thinking and real-world problem solving; (d) provide presentations on findings to key decision makers; and (e) address certification of high performance in the internship from the internship project coordinator/supervisor.

-• The DHA-RAI Program gives the BLM the opportunity to bring fresh perspectives to the organization while working on specific projects targeted toward hard-to-fill and high demand occupational series.
-This program is not intended to circumvent the BLM Pathways Programs for Students and Recent Graduates.
-Participants of the BLM Pathways Programs for Students and Recent Graduates are not eligible for the BLM DHA-RAI Program.
+• The DHA-RAI Program gives the BLM the opportunity to bring new talent to the agency while working on specific projects to accomplish the mission and support the needs of local and rural economies.
+This program is implemented through Public Lands Corps goals and not intended to circumvent the BLM Pathways Programs for Students and Recent Graduates.
+Current federal employees and participants of the BLM Pathways Programs for Students and Recent Graduates are not eligible for the BLM DHA-RAI Program.

-• Successful completion of the rigorous internship program, along with their conferred degree, DHA-RAI Program participants that meet Office of Personnel Management (OPM) Qualification Standards for a BLM mission-critical/hard-to-fill occupation may be directly appointed without competition to a full time, permanent position vacancy.
-Participating interns are not Federal Government employees.
-Federal government employees do not qualify for the DHA-RAI Program.
+• With successful completion of the rigorous internship program, along with their conferred degree, BLM DHA-RAI Program participants that meet Office of Personnel Management (OPM) Qualification Standards may be directly appointed without competition to a full time, permanent position vacancy.

 Three BLM interns enjoy a landscape view of rugged mountains.
 BLM photo.